-Dr. de Lange's lab studies telomeres, protective elements at the ends of chromosomes critical for the stability and maintenance of the genetic information.
-Deficiency in telomere function can cause genomic alterations found in cancer, and the gradual loss of telomeres contributes to aging of human cells.
-Dr. de Lange seeks to understand how telomere protection is established and what happens when telomere function is lost during the early stages of tumor formation.
+The lab studies telomeres, protective elements at the ends of chromosomes critical for the stability and maintenance of genetic information.
+Flawed telomere function can cause genomic alterations found in cancer, and the gradual loss of telomeres contributes to the aging of human cells. de Lange seeks to understand how telomere protection is established and what happens when telomere function is lost during the early stages of tumor formation.

 Six distinct DNA damage response pathways are repressed by shelterin.
 Two DNA damage signaling pathways, initiated by the ATM and ATR checkpoint kinases, inappropriately respond to chromosome ends that lack shelterin.
-In addition, shelterin represses three DNA double-strand break repair pathways at telomeres, two types of nonhomologous end joining and homology-directed repair, which have detrimental outcomes at telomeres.
+In addition, shelterin represses three DNA double-strand break repair pathways at telomeres as well as two types of nonhomologous end joining and homology-directed repair, which have detrimental outcomes at telomeres.
 Finally, shelterin protects telomeres against a sixth threat: the inappropriate resection of the telomeric DNA by nucleases.

-Dr. de Lange’s group is now working to determine the mechanism by which each shelterin protein inhibits its designated pathway, and how loss of telomere protection contributes to genome instability in human cancer.
-A major mechanistic insight arose from the identification of the t-loop structure of telomeres in which the single-stranded overhang is inserted in the double-stranded repeat array of the telomere, thereby hiding the telomere end from the DNA damage response.
-Recent data showed that the TRF2 component of shelterin is required to establish and/or maintain this structure.
+de Lange’s group is now working to determine the mechanism by which each shelterin protein inhibits its designated pathway, and how loss of telomere protection contributes to genome instability in human cancer.
+The researchers provided a major mechanistic insight in identifying the t-loop structure of telomeres in which the single-stranded overhang is inserted in the double-stranded repeat array of the telomere, thereby hiding the telomere end from the DNA damage response.
+Recent data has shown that the TRF2 component of shelterin is required to establish or maintain this structure.
 Since TRF2 is responsible for the repression of the ATM kinase pathway and non-homologous end joining, it is likely that the t-loop structure is critical to prevent these two pathways from acting inappropriately on chromosome ends.